LazaUK/AOAI-LangChain-Milvus/README.md

     connection_args={"host": MILVUS_HOST, "port": MILVUS_PORT}
 )
 ```
-4. If you want to run your quesries against specific Milvus collection, you can retrieve next time by direct initialisation of Milvus vector store.
+4. If you want to run your queries against existing Milvus collection, you can access it any time by direct initialisation of the Milvus vector store.
 ``` Python
 vector_store = Milvus(
     embedding_function=embeddings,